subdavis/vuejs-browser-extensions/README.md

 * A rat's nest of Webpack config you don't need
 * A dependency list heavier than a neutron star
 * A development server on `http://localhost:8080` we can't do anthing with.

-**You cannot use a normal development flow like webpack-dev-server**

 ## A from-scratch approach